Aliases for AGL Gene

 This gene encodes the glycogen debrancher enzyme which is involved in glycogen degradation.
 This enzyme has two independent catalytic activities which occur at different sites on the protein: a 4-alpha-glucotransferase activity and a amylo-1,6-glucosidase activity.
 Mutations in this gene are associated with glycogen storage disease although a wide range of enzymatic and clinical variability occurs which may be due to tissue-specific alternative splicing.
 Alternatively spliced transcripts encoding different isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AGL Gene

 AGL (Amylo-Alpha-1, 6-Glucosidase, 4-Alpha-Glucanotransferase) is a Protein Coding gene.
-Diseases associated with AGL include Glycogen Storage Disease Iiia and Glycogen Storage Disease.
-Among its related pathways are Metabolism and Immune System.
-GO annotations related to this gene include carbohydrate binding and polysaccharide binding.
-An important paralog of this gene is ENSG00000283495.
+Diseases associated with AGL include Glycogen Storage Disease Iii and Glycogen Storage Disease Iv.
+Among its related pathways are Glycosaminoglycan metabolism and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and polysaccharide binding.

 UniProtKB/Swiss-Prot for AGL Gene